happilyeverafter95/imdb-reviews-sentiment-analysis/README.md

 * Install all Python dependencies using `pip install -r requirements.txt`

 To train the model and output the SavedModel object, run `python -m classifier.train`.
-This will output the SavedModel files to `classifier/saved_models/1`.
+This will output the SavedModel files to `classifier/saved_models` (the SavedModel subdirectory will be based on the integer timestamp at train time -- TensorFlow serving will pick up the most recent one).

 ## Serve the Model